-March 2020

-The Cabinet Secretariat

-The Government of Japan
+March 2021 Cabinet Secretariat The Government of Japan

-Annual Report 2019 "Japan's Actions against Piracy off the Coast of Somalia and in the Gulf of Aden"
+Annual Report 2020 "Japan's Actions against Piracy off the Coast of Somalia and in the Gulf of Aden"

-- ☐ Somalia and the Surroundings (off the Coast of Somalia and in the Gulf of Aden) - ➤ Importance of the Gulf of Aden for Japan
+Somalia and the Surroundings (off the Coast of Somalia and in the Gulf of Aden)

+Importance of the Gulf of Aden for Japan

 Japan depends on maritime transportation for 99.6% of its trade volume.
 Therefore, the navigational safety is the key for the daily life of its people as well as for its economy.
-The Gulf of Aden is one of the vital shipping lanes for Japan, because it connects Asia with Europe via the Suez Canal where 19,000 vessels pass annually.
-Furthermore, since approximately 15% of container cargos over the world and 18% of the vehicles for export from Japan were transported through the Gulf of Aden in 2019, the safety of merchant vessels is still one of the urgent and critical issues for Japan.
+The Gulf of Aden is one of the vital shipping lanes for Japan, because it connects Asia with Europe via the Suez Canal.
+Furthermore, since approximately 16% of container cargos over the world and 18% of the vehicles for export from Japan were transported through the Gulf of Aden in 2020, the safety of merchant vessels is still one of the urgent and critical issues for Japan.

-☐ Piracy Incidents off the Coast of Somalia and in the Gulf of Aden
+Piracy Incidents off the Coast of Somalia and in the Gulf of Aden